Rocky III: Cast

-In addition to the main cast several others had cameo appearances.
+In addition to the main cast, several others had cameo appearances.
 Bill Baldwin and Stu Nahan returned as the fight commentators for the two Rocky-Lang fights.
 Veteran ring announcer Jimmy Lennon was the ring announcer for the first Lang fight, while boxing judge Marty Denkin was the referee.
 Lou Filippo returned for his third appearance as a referee during the second Lang fight.
+Wally Taylor played Lang's manager.
 Dennis James (Price Is Right) and Jim Healy appeared as the commentators for the Rocky–Thunderlips match, while LeRoy Neiman was the guest ring announcer.
 Jim Hill was a TV announcer.
-A then unknown Morgan Freeman auditioned unsuccessfully for the role of Lang's trainer.
 Footage of Stallone's guest appearance on The Muppet Show was incorporated in the opening sequence, with Jim Henson dubbing Kermit the Frog's announcement that the episode's guest was Rocky Balboa, rather than Stallone.